MuratMUSTU/Alarm-Centric-RUL-Prognostics-MATLAB/README.md

 This study uses the NASA C-MAPSS turbofan engine degradation dataset:
 # •	FD001: Single operating condition, single fault mode
 # •	FD002: Multiple (6) operating conditions, multiple flight regimes
-The dataset is publicly available and is partially redistributed in this repository.
+The dataset is publicly available and is not redistributed in this repository.
 # 7. Reproducibility Notes
 # •	All experiments are fully reproducible using the provided MATLAB scripts
 # •	Feature selection rankings are precomputed and stored in .mat files